 Cost plus pricing models are more transparent because you’ll see the actual cost to process American Express cards.
 It won’t be hidden from you, unless your processor hides it.
 If they do, switch processors!
 A competitive processor will always show you what you’re paying.

 OptBlue aims to fix another problem that businesses have previously had with American Express, namely that funds aren’t deposited as quickly as they are with other cards.
 On American Express’s OptBlue site, they state that payments will arrive for businesses in the same timeframes as other card types.
 That’s great news for businesses, when quick access to funds from credit card sales can make all the difference.

 Rates Not Set by American Express

-Under the previous AMEX pricing (called OnePoint) the final rate to accept American Express cards was directly set by American Express, and your processor had no control over it.
+Under the previous AMEX pricing (called OnePoint) Amex set the final rate to accept American Express cards.
+Your processor had no control over it.
 Now, your processor’s markup will dictate your final cost, meaning there’s room to negotiate.
 If you have a competitive processing solution from a reputable credit card processing company, you may not even need to negotiate to enjoy lower costs.

 Lower Fees are Available to Some Business Types

 Like Visa and MasterCard’s interchange, which offers lower rates for certain industries, American Express’s OptBlue pricing is divided into categories with rates associated.
 OptBlue has additional categories for businesses such as healthcare.
 This means that certain business types that don’t see benefits in the form of lower fees from Visa or MasterCard may have lower fees under American Express’s OptBlue pricing.